Sick Building Syndrome and CO2 in the OfficePosted on March 14, 2019

 - >5000ppm: Unusual air conditions, indicating that other gasses may also be present.
 This is the level where toxicity and oxygen deprivation can begin to occur.

 - >40,000ppm: Immediately toxic due to oxygen deprivation.

 If you have concerns regarding Sick Building Syndrome or the air quality in your workplace, we can help.

 With our range of CO2 sensors and transmitters, including switch sensors for responsive systems, we can provide you with everything you could need to improve productivity and comfort within your work environment.

-If you’re looking for a CO2 sensing solutions, feel free to contact us and we will get back to you as soon as possible.
+If you’re looking for a CO2 sensing solution, feel free to contact us and we will get back to you as soon as possible.